beepboopitschloe/savvy/design_overview.md

 Like:

-- closest thing to the modular structure I'm envisioning
+- super modular

 Dislike:

-- just not *quite* there
+- feels like a note-taking application

+### Podio

+Like:

+- highly configurable in a way very similar to what I'm envisioning

+Dislike:

+- slow, inefficient workflow

 ## what makes savvy different